Community service register

 A community service register is a register maintained in every Indian police station for a non-cognisable offence.
-If the offence is a cognizable offence, then a first information report (FIR) is created and registered.
+If the offence is a cognisable offence, then a First Information Report (FIR) is created and registered.
 A CSR is also called a daily diary report or diary report.

 After filing a police complaint, the CSR receipt is used as a proof of filing a complaint in the police station and also for claiming insurance settlements.